ishkamiel/gameProject/README.md

 - A general architecture to tie this stuff together.
 - A CMake build system to manage dependencies and builds.

-The demo program itself currently does essentially nothing, and will not actually build.
-The basic subsystems are properly initialized and the mainloop is entered, but there currently is no game in there.
-Input and event management is limited to proper shtudown on handling closing of the window (pressing the X on the window).
-While rendering is/was working at some point, the current work on the scenegraph and rendering is unfinished.
+The demo program itself currently does essentially nothing, and will not even build due to the state of the graphics systems.
+The enigne and accompanying test do however build.
+Mainloop, events, resources and input also mostly work, but without a wokring demo they have little to do.
+(Maybe I should have used Ogre3d anyways, eh?)